 The CR Program sideboard limits are published each year in the GOA harvest specifications for groundfish (82 FR 12032; February 27, 2017).
 Since the implementation of these sideboard limits in 2006, the only sideboard limits large enough to support directed fishing are the Western and Central GOA Pacific cod pot catcher vessel sideboard limits, and in some years the Western GOA Pacific cod pot catcher/processor sideboard limit.
 All other sideboard limits shown in Table 2-11 have been closed for directed fishing.
-Unless there were significant declines in the major GOA stocks, such as pollock and Pacific cod, it is highly unlikely that the TACs of any of the sideboard species would increase significantly enough to result in a large enough sideboard limit to allow directed fishing.
+It is highly unlikely that the TACs of any of the sideboard species would increase significantly enough to result in a large enough sideboard limit to allow directed fishing.
 Table 2-11 shows those GOA sideboard limits that would be replaced with a prohibition on directed fishing along with their sideboard ratios, the 2017 TAC, the 2017 sideboard limit, and the average sideboard limit from 2011-2017.